 The intuition behind the proof is as follows.
 Suppose that the debt-to-GDP ratio grows unboundedly.
-The government will either let debt grow further without increasing taxes, or constraint debt by increasing taxes.
-In the former case, debt will eventually exceed the amount that the private agents are willing to lend to the government (NPG).
-In the latter case, tax revenues required will exceed the limit of taxability (FC).
-To satisfy both (NPG) and (FC), the debt-to-GDP ratio must be bounded above.
+The government will either let debt grow further without increasing taxes, or constrain debt by increasing taxes.
+In the former case, debt will eventually exceed the amount that the private agents are willing to lend to the government, violating the condition (NPG1).
+In the latter case, tax revenues required will exceed the limit of taxability, violating the condition (FC).
+Satisfying both (NPG1) and (FC) requires the debt-to-GDP ratio to be bounded above.

 An example of the deterministic economy shows that the sustainable fiscal policy requires $\frac{D_t}{Y_t} < \frac{(\tau - z)(1 + g)}{R - g}$.
 Suppose, for example, that R = 0.02, z = 0.1, $\tau = 0.3$, and g = 0.01, then the upper bound becomes, $D_t/Y_t < 20.2$ which is extremely high so that the latter condition seems virtually not restrictive if the debt-to-GDP ratio is stable.
 Therefore, we may safely say that if the debt-to-income ratio does not grow unboundedly but converges to some level, the fiscal policy is sustainable.